emlearn/emlearn/README.md

 `emlearn` has been used in the following works.

-- [](

-We developed an initial decision tree using Gini impurity to measure the quality of decisions, and a set of ten standardized features stored as 16-bit fixed point values.
-We used cost complexity pruning [27] to limit the complexity of our decision trees and avoid overfitting training data.
-Through tenfold cross-validation, we determined pruning trees using a pruning parameter of 1.062 x 10-4, resulted in 353 nodes and the best classification performance.
-We trained the decision tree model using the scikit-learn library [28] in python and ported it to C using the emlearn library [29].

-classify cattle behaviors using raw accelerometer data as the input standing, lying, grazing, walking and ruminating

-Used emlearn to
-feature extraction and standardization to .

 - [Power Efficient Wireless Sensor Node through Edge Intelligence](https://ieeexplore.ieee.org/document/9937324) by Abhishek P. Damle et al.
 Used accelerometer data on a wirelesess sensor node to classify the behaviour of grazing cattle,